tomsquest/tomsquest.github.io/_posts/2011-05-13-better-autocompletes-with-fuzzy-matching.md

 We've seen how to set up a quick-and-simple sinatra app which computes on the Levenshtein distance on the backend.
 The Frontend was easily done using the JQuery UI Autocomplete widget.

-For advanced use cases, we should improve the way we mix the Fuzzy-maching results with the strictly matching results.
+For advanced use cases, we should improve the way we mix the Fuzzy-matching results with the strictly matching results.
 Switching to a better algorithm, or a set of algorithms (Longest common substring + Dameau-Levenshtein) could also be easily done.

 The complete source code is available on GitHub: <https://github.com/tomsquest/better-autocompletes-with-fuzzy-matching>